Starcounter/StarcounterClientFiles/CONTRIBUTING.md

-This repo is the source of client files for [/Starcounter/level1/tree/develop/src/BuildSystem/ClientFiles](https://github.com/Starcounter/level1/tree/develop/src/BuildSystem/ClientFiles).
+This repo is the source of client files distributed with Starcounter at `%StarcounterBin%/ClientFiles`.
+It can also be ran as an app, overwriting the default client files distributed with Starcounter.

 ## This branch